-[Ad/press trip] We’ve now been invited to visit The Father Christmas Experience at Marsh Farm three years running, most recently in December 2019.
+[Ad/press trip] We’ve now been invited to visit Father Christmas in Essex at the North Pole (otherwise known as Marsh Farm) for three years running, most recently in December 2019.
 Anybody who’s been will know that the Marsh Farm Christmas experience is very popular – but is it worth the expense?

 Back in 2017, despite warning the PR that I was mega busy with blog work and couldn’t commit to a full blog feature in return, they were keen for us to attend nonetheless, which I think shows their pride in what they’ve put together.